PeterPorzuczek/AlzSafe/README.md

 # AlzSafe
 Project related to Kainos AppCamp competition https://www.facebook.com/appcamp.polska

-I was finalist in iOS application development competition.
+In 2015 I was finalist in iOS application development competition.
 The idea of the competition was to create an Apple Watch medical application using Swift language.
-Here is movie from the workshops
+Here is movie from the workshops.
+To have some record of this event I will use this repository for files related to the project that could be shared.

 <a href="https://www.youtube.com/watch?v=GuDmsc_1L7g" target="blank">
 <div>